 There’s nothing quite like enjoying the great outdoors with a roaring fire, gooey s’mores and a night sky lit up with stars.
 But how much have you thought about the campfire?
 It’s a big responsibility.
-That’s what it’s important to learn to safety before, during and after the campfire is put out.
+That’s why it’s important to learn safety before, during and after the campfire is put out.

 - Don’t build a campfire if the campground or event rules prohibit them.